 Cut a small triangle out of the center of the cut part of the strawberries, rounding off the edges if necessary to make them look like strawberry hearts.

 Push a lollipop stick or skewer partway into the bottom of the strawberry.
 Don't push too far or you will go all the way through the delicate strawberry, and it won't stay on the stick.
 If you are having a hard time getting them to stay on the sticks, you can dip the tips of the sticks into some melted chocolate before pushing them into the strawberries.

-This also works much better with smaller strawberries.
-Larger strawberries have a somewhat hollow center that doesn't grab onto the skewers well, and their added weight means they are more likely to fall.
+This also works much better with smaller, firmer strawberries.
+Larger strawberries have a somewhat hollow center that doesn't grab onto the skewers well and their added weight means they are more likely to fall.